awslabs/ar-go-tools/doc/argot-cli.md

   - "freevar" if it is a free variable,
   - "arg" if it is the argument in a function call,
   - "call" if it is the result of a function call,
-  - "return" it it appear in one return of the function,
+  - "return" if it appears in one return of the function,
   - "boundvar" if it is bound by a closure,
   - "closure" if the value is a closure,
   - "synthetic" if the value corresponds to a node that has been synthetically added (such as some field accesses),